knowledgecode/WebSocket-for-Android/README.md

 ### send(data[, asBinary])
 Transmits data to the server over the WebSocket connection.
 The data takes a string, a blob, or an arraybuffer.
 The second argument, asBinary, is the unique argument of this plugin.
 Usually not use.
 In Android 2.2 and 2.3, binary message cannot send because both blob and arraybuffer are not supported.
-However, can send it by Base64 encoding.
+However, can send it to encode by Base64.

-    var data = btoa(binaryString);  // Base64 encoding
+    var data = btoa(binaryString);  // Encode by Base64.
     ws.send(data, true);            // If omit the second argument, this is sent as text message.

 #### Notes
 If receive binary message in Android 2.2 and 2.3, these are strings which are encoded by Base64.

     ws.onmessage = function (event) {
-        // For example, the receiving data can use as data URI scheme. img.src = 'data:image/jpeg;base64,' + event.data;
+        // For example, the receiving data can be used as data URI scheme. img.src = 'data:image/jpeg;base64,' + event.data;
     };